-There have not been widespread concerns over HPA constructability issues; rather the market has been slow to move towards implementation.
-A majority of projects underway are currently pursuing the below-deck batt insulation strategy due to its lower cost and relative ease of implementation.
-With traditional 2x4, 24" on-center roof truss designs, the 2016 prescriptively-required Option B tile roof insulation level of R-13 can be easily installed with batts either face stapled, or faced or unfaced batts secured with supports8 (at about 16" intervals) to maintain the batt securely against the roof deck underside.
+There have not been widespread concerns over HPA constructability issues, rather the market has been slow to move towards implementation.
+A majority of projects underway are currently pursuing the below-deck batt insulation strategy (Option B1) due to its lower cost and relative ease of implementation.
+With traditional 2x4, 24" o.c. roof truss designs, the required Option B tile roof insulation requirement of R-13 can be easily installed with batts either face stapled or faced or unfaced batts secured with supports11 (at about 16" intervals) to maintain the batt securely against the roof deck underside.
 The Statewide CASE Team has heard of at least one builder installing R-15 high density batts to achieve additional HPA benefit under the performance method.
-For 2019, with increased HPA insulation requirements being proposed, a new issue arises as deeper below-deck batts will require a new installation approach.
-One option would be to design roof trusses or roof framing with a 2x6 top chord, but this adds considerable cost to the roof trusses.
-An alternative approach observed in the field involves use of a steel cable to form a "U" below the framing member to secure the batt with minimal compression.
-The Statewide CASE Team, in working with a builder on a 2019 code readiness project who implemented R-19 below-deck batts, found that the builder and insulation contractor quickly determined that using unfaced batts with the cable "support" method was the most cost-effective strategy.
+For 2019, with greater HPA insulation requirements being proposed, a new issue arises as deeper below-deck batts will require a new installation approach.
+One option would be to design roof trusses or roof framing with a 2x6 top chord.
+An alternative approach would be a cabling configuration that allows the cable to form a "U" below the framing member to secure the batt with minimal compression.
+The Statewide CASE Team, in working with a builder on a 2019 Code Readiness project who implemented R-19 below-deck batts, found that the builder and installation contractor quickly determined that using unfaced batts with the cable "support" method was the most cost-effective strategy.